Choosing the Right Drill Bit for 1/4-20 Threaded Inserts

 In addition to the thread size, the length and diameter of the threaded insert should also be considered.
 The length of the insert should be chosen based on the thickness of the material being drilled into, ensuring that there is enough thread engagement for a secure hold.
 The diameter of the insert should match the size of the hole being drilled, allowing for a proper fit.

-See also Best drill bit for spot weld removal
+See also Best drill for hanging pictures

 Material of the Threaded Inserts